krolow/tld-proxy-pac/README.md

 # tld-proxy-pac

-The idea is to provide an easy way to setup custom TLD (Top Level Domains) for local development using docker.
+The idea is to provide an easy way to setup custom TLD (Top Level Domains) for local development.

 ### Download